metalivedev/dotclouddocs/public/0.9/services/ruby.rst

 ^^^^^^^^^^^^^^^^^^

 Those applications should work out of the box.
-You can learn more about the way passenger handles Rails apps in th e`the passenger RoR doc
+You can learn more about the way passenger handles Rails apps in the `the passenger RoR doc
 <http://www.modrails.com/documentation/Users%20guide%20Nginx.html#deploying_a_ror_app>`_ for details.